nodejs/docker-node/README.md

 #### NPM run

-If you are running npm commands you can use `--loglevel` to control the verbosity of the output.
+If you are running npm commands, you can use `--loglevel` to control the verbosity of the output.

 ```console